-2017 Portfolio Strategy
+2018 Portfolio Strategy

-Our outlook on general economic and financial market performance in 2017 leads us to the following portfolio strategy;
+Our outlook on general economic and financial market performance in 2018 leads us to the following portfolio strategy:

-- Increase emphasis on long-term debt securities versus short-term debt securities; - Continue to maintain exposure to high-quality money market securities and corporate bonds to add income to the portfolio; - Take opportunistic positions in equities
+- Continue to increase emphasis on long-term debt securities versus short-term debt securities;

+- Continue to maintain exposure to high-quality money market securities and corporate bonds to add income to the portfolio.

+- Reduce exposure to the banking sector

+- Take opportunistic positions in equities.

+- Explore alternative investments